Albert A. Rollestone: Philanthropic ventures

 The earnings of Roland Company made it possible for both Rollestone and partner Freeland to demonstrate their interest in giving back to the community and as devout Presbyterians, they donated the land and loaned $200,000 to build the first Presbyterian Church in Bristow.

 It would also have been during this time that Rollestone's notoriety as a well-heeled Presbyterian would have caught the eye of Dr. Robert E. Speers (1867–1947), Secretary of the American Presbyterian Mission based in New York.
 He was an expert on missions worldwide and visited missions in Persia and China where Rollestone's sister, Lavinia served for thirty years.
 Both were men of faith and attuned to the Presbyterian's key work in education abroad.
-Dr. Speer persuaded Rollestone to pay a princely sum to underwrite the cost of Alborz College’s central campus building.
+Dr. Speer persuaded Rollestone to pay a princely sum to underwrite the cost of Alborz College's central campus building.
 There is no evidence that Mr. Rollestone ever visited Persia or even met the visionary President of Alborz College, Presbyterian missionary Dr. Samuel M. Jordan.

 After the Bristow oil boom peaked in 1924 Rollestone and his partner Freeland went their separate ways.
 Rollestone moved back to Colorado intending to make it an oil state too.
 But far from discovering an historically large gusher, he almost held the record for the deepest dry well ever dug.
 Wildcatting at this time produced 1 out of 9 wells but a determined Rollestone continued until his resources were depleted.
 He retired with his sister Lavinia in Tulsa where he served as an elder at the First Presbyterian Church.
 Rollestone had divorced his wife in Colorado before moving to Bristow in 1915 and never remarried.
 He endured the tragic loss of his son Edwin through his suicide during the Great Depression.
-A.A.
-Rollestone died in 1952 at the age of 86.
+A. A. Rollestone died in Tulsa on April 4, 1952, at the age of 86.
 He is buried in Bristow next to his son Edwin and sister Lavinia.
-The Tulsa Tribune summarized his life poignantly describing Rollestone as:“a picturesque figure, a man who made millions only to lose them or give them away in philanthropy."
+The Tulsa Tribune summarized his life poignantly describing Rollestone as: "a picturesque figure, a man who made millions only to lose them or give them away in philanthropy."